weaviate-tutorials/nuxt-multimodal-search/README.md

 The repository lets us do three things
 1. Run the Nuxt.js Web App.
-2. Run an instance of Weaviate.
+2. Import images, and text into your Weaviate database.
-3. Import images, and text into your Weaviate database.
+3. Search like it's 2034!

-### 🏗️ Running Weaviate
+### 🏗️ Create a Weaviate Instance

-Create an account on Weaviate Cloud
+Create a Weaviate instance on Weaviate Cloud Services as described in [this guide](https://weaviate.io/developers/weaviate/quickstart#step-2-create-an-instance)

 ### 📩 Importing Data
 > Before you can import data, add any files to their respective media type in the `public/` folder.
 You will have to download a dataset of [movie posters](https://drive.google.com/drive/folders/1BKLJmIt9YD0rTGImrHeUc91io5RjGm_l?usp=sharing) and place them in `/public/image`.